marci-pires/WikiHadatac/Security.md

 ## User Categories and Console Functionality Permissions

+HADataC users can be unregistered, pre-registered, or registered.
+Anyone visiting a HADataC website is initially considered an unregistered user.
+A user who is registered in HADatac is capable of logging into the system as a data owner.
+A data owner with admin permission is called an administration (or admin) user.

 ### Administration user

-One standard administration (admin) user is automatically created during a HADataC installation.
-This is the user who can pre-register new users and maintain the HADataC installation.
-An admin user can grant admin user status to other registered users.
+One standard administration user is automatically created during a HADataC installation.
+This is the admin user who can pre-register new users and grant admin user status to other registered users.
+A user is said to be a pre-registered if the user is included into the HADataC metadata repository as a PROV Agent with the name and email addresses filled out.

 ### Data owner